hayotr/RPIPicoFreeRTOSCourse/README.md

 + BlinkPriority: Use priority with tasks that create CPU workload
 + BlinkAssignment: Explore priority
 + I define on the main, led pad on 2
++ i add my full name and my student id on the main

 ## 5 Semaphore